Posted by Patricia Harty at 9/8/2009 5:42 PM EDT

-Labor Day is a little like Christmas: people have forgotten the meaning of it.
-While people eagerly wait for their presents, the birth of Christ gets lost somewhere in the wrappings.
+Labor Day is kind of like Christmas -- people have forgotten the meaning of it.
+They just want the presents, the birth of Christ gets lost somewhere in the wrappings.

-The significance of Labor Day gets lost too – in the sandwiches at the beach on the last day of summer.
-But while you're throwing another hot dog on the barbecue, spare a thought for McGuire, Maguire, Jones, Quill and Sweeney, to name just a few of the many great Irish labor leaders.
+The significance of Labor Day gets lost too -- in the sandwiches at the beach on the last day of summer.
+But as you throw another hot dog on the Barbie, spare a thought for McGuire, Maguire, Jones, Quill and Sweeney –- to name just a few of the many great Irish labor leaders.

-One of the many contributions that Mother Jones is remembered for is her work on behalf of the wives and children of strikers, and the 1905 Children’s March, which she led from Kensington, Pennsylvania, to President Theodore Roosevelt’s summer home on Long Island to protest child labor (children as young as seven worked on the slag heaps in Pennsylvania).
+One of the many contributions that Mother Jones is remembered for is the work she did on behalf of the wives and children of strikers, and the 1905 children’s march she led from Kensington, Pennsylvania, to President Theodore Roosevelt’s summer home on Long Island, New York, to protest child labor (children as young as seven worked on the slag heaps in Pennsylvania).

 As for Labor Day itself, depending on the source, the holiday is credited to either Peter McGuire or Matthew Maguire.
 Either way, it’s safe to say that the national day commemorating America’s workers was first proposed by an Irishman.

-Peter McGuire was born to Irish immigrant parents on the Lower East Side in New York in 1852.
+Peter McGuire was born to Irish immigrants on the Lower East Side in New York in 1852.
 He left school at age 11 to become the breadwinner for his family when his father went off to fight for the Union Army.
-At 17, he apprenticed at Hanes piano shop.
+At 17, he was apprenticed to Hanes piano shop.
 He successfully protested against poor conditions and a wage reduction, but was later harassed out of his job.

 According to most records, McGuire, who was also a co-founder of the American Federation of Labor, was the first to propose a day to honor those “who from rude nature have delved and carved all the grandeur we behold.”

 At fourteen he fought in Ireland’s War of Independence.
-In 1926, blacklisted for serving with the “anti-Treaty” forces in the Irish Civil War, Quill made his way to America.
-He was 21.
+In 1926, blacklisted for serving with the “anti-Treaty” forces, he made his way to America at the tender age of 21.

 Opponents called him “the most dangerous man in America.”

-Later, recalling the efforts to organize, Quill said, “We were no experts in the field of labor organization, but we had something in common with our fellow workers: we were all poor; we were all overworked; we were all victims of the 84 hour week.
+Later, in recalling the efforts to organize Quill said: “We were no experts in the field of labor organization, but we had something in common with our fellow workers: we were all poor -- we were all overworked -- we were all victims of the 84 hour week.
 In fact, we were all so low down on the economic and social ladder that we had nowhere to go but up.”

 Quill had many victories, including reducing the workweek from seven to six days.

-And so, here’s to our modern day heroes – chief among them John Sweeney who has risen to the top of the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).
+And so, here’s to our modern day heroes – chief among them John Sweeney who has risen to the top of the AFL-CIO.

-The son of Irish immigrants, Sweeney was born in 1934, the same year Mike Quill founded the Transit Workers Union and his father, a bus driver, was a dedicated member.
-Throughout his life, Sweeney has been a tireless advocate for workers’ rights: fair wages, good jobs, health care and retirement security.
+The son of Irish immigrants – he was born in 1934, the same year that Mike Quill founded the Transit Workers Union, and his father, a bus driver, was a dedicated member, Sweeney throughout his life has been a tireless advocate for workers’ rights: fair wages, good jobs, health care, retirement security.